thomhurst/EnumerableAsyncProcessor/README.md

     //     .SelectAsync(NotifyAsync, CancellationToken.None)
     //     .ProcessInParallel(100);

-// GetEnumerableTasks() returns IEnumerable<Task<TResult>> - These may have completed, or may still be waiting to finish.
+// GetEnumerableTasks() returns IEnumerable<Task<TOutput>> - These may have completed, or may still be waiting to finish.
     var tasks = itemProcessor.GetEnumerableTasks();

-// Or call GetResultsAsyncEnumerable() to get an IAsyncEnumerable<TResult> so you can process them in real-time as they finish.
+// Or call GeTOutputsAsyncEnumerable() to get an IAsyncEnumerable<TOutput> so you can process them in real-time as they finish.
-    await foreach (var httpResponseMessage in itemProcessor.GetResultsAsyncEnumerable())
+    await foreach (var httpResponseMessage in itemProcessor.GeTOutputsAsyncEnumerable())
     {
         // Do something
     }

-// Or call GetResultsAsync() to get a Task<TResult[]> that contains all of the finished results
+// Or call GeTOutputsAsync() to get a Task<TOutput[]> that contains all of the finished results
-    var results = await itemProcessor.GetResultsAsync();
+    var results = await itemProcessor.GeTOutputsAsync();

 // My dummy method
     Task<HttpResponseMessage> NotifyAsync(int id)